WaffleSoul4/wikipedia-graph/README.md

 After that, try cloning the repository with `git clone https://github.com/WaffleSoul4/wikipedia-graph.git`.

-Next, run `cd wikipedia-graph` followed by `cargo run --bin wikipedia-graph-native` to run the app.
+Next, run `cd wikipedia-graph` followed by `cargo run --release --bin wikipedia-graph-native` to run the app.

 ### Web

 You can also host a web server which hosts a [webassembly](https://en.wikipedia.org/wiki/WebAssembly) version of the project.

 After cloning the repository, run `cd wikipedia-graph/crates/wikipedia-graph-web`.
-To build and run the server, run `./build_web.sh` & `./run_web.sh`.
+To build and run the server, run `./build_web.sh --release` & `./run_web.sh`.

 ## Here look at this code example!